Comparison of Unity plugin framework implementations

 Game specific No No Beat Saber No No

-Backwards compatible versioning Semver No Semver No No
+Backwards compatible versioning Semver No Semver No Semver

 Game engine support BepInExIPABSIPAUnity Mod ManagerMelonLoader